aws-powertools/powertools-lambda-python/docs/utilities/circuit_breaker.md

 !!! note "Thread safety"
     The utility is safe to share across threads: within a multi-threaded environment the probe election picks a single thread, so the single-prober guarantee spans threads as well as environments, and the in-memory failure counter is synchronized.
-Single-threaded functions (the normal Lambda model) are unaffected. `on_circuit_open` and `on_transition` hooks may run concurrently from multiple threads.
+Single-threaded functions (the normal Lambda model) are unaffected.

     Probe ownership belongs to the thread that won the election.
 If that thread never runs the circuit again (for example, a thread-per-request worker pool), recovery waits for the probe lease to expire before another thread or environment takes over.

+!!! warning "Make your hooks thread-safe"
+    If your function runs multiple threads, `on_circuit_open` and `on_transition` callbacks can run concurrently for the same circuit.
+Make them thread-safe.

 ### State coordination across environments